 - In the lost ending of Freaks, Hercules the strongman would have been punished by the "freaks" by castration.
 He would have then become a castrato singer, and now a freak himself.

-- In Cold Copper Tears, Garrett refers to members of a nihilistic cult as "sopranos" after finding out that they're all ritually castrated.
+- Garrett, P.I.: In Cold Copper Tears, Garrett refers to members of a nihilistic cult as "sopranos" after finding out that they're all ritually castrated.

 - In Dead Beat, Will returns Harry's pistol to him, having carried it tucked into his pants.
-Harry remarks that this is a good way to invoke this trope on one's self.
+Harry remarks that this is a good way to invoke this trope on oneself.

 - In the short story "Heorot", Harry hits the grendelkin in the fire extinguisher while they're fighting.
 Although his opponent's post-injury voice doesn't sound particularly high-pitched by human standards, the huge creature's bottomless-well-deep speech does rise by a couple of octaves, to something more typical of humans than of giants.

-- The Discworld Fools' Guild Diary mentions an incident in which King Harold the Rampant neglected to comply with his jester's suggestion that he adjust his chain mail.
-This negligence, together with the very good aim of a Pseudopolitan archer, is why the Battle of the Field of Cloth and Ants ended on such a remarkably-high note.
+- The Fools' Guild Diary mentions an incident in which King Harold the Rampant neglected to comply with his jester's suggestion that he adjust his chain mail.
+This negligence, together with the very good aim of a Pseudopolitan archer, is why the Battle of the Field of Cloth and Ants ended on such a remarkably high note.

 - In Sourcery, the slaver captain asks Rincewind if he can sing before revealing his intent to sell him as a eunuch.

-- In an episode of Red Dwarf, Rimmer says he believes that in a past life he was Alexander the Great's... chief eunuch.
+- In the Red Dwarf episode "Marooned", Rimmer says he believes that in a past life he was Alexander the Great's... chief eunuch.
 Lister responds, "No wonder you're such a good singer."